 Maximize Your Time

 Your video/audio/text-based chats with representatives are timed 10-minute conversations.
 To best utilize your allotted time with each representative, make sure you have spent enough time researching the organizations, and do not wait in line for employers whose requirements you do not meet (e.g., tech students waiting in line for non-tech roles).
 The virtual fair platform allows you to filter the participating employers using various tags (full-time, internships, technical roles, master’s degree, etc.) to help connect you with the employers who meet your job search criteria.
 If lines are too long or you are unable to speak with an organization, be sure to drop off a note for the employer; your note will be delivered directly to the recruiter along with your resume.
-Finally, do not forget that abbreviations (e.g., tbh, ofc, ty, etc.) are for texting, not for use in chatting with representatives!
+Do not forget that abbreviations (e.g., tbh, ofc, ty, etc.) are for texting, not for use in chatting with representatives!
 Lastly, set yourself up for audio and video chat success and test your set up in advance.

 We want to reassure you that while our physical location is closed, we are open – virtually – and all of our services and resources are available to you including advising, job and internship opportunities, programs and workshops, and resources.
 Our Career Advisors are fully available to you, and you can access our services online at any time.
 Contact us with any questions!